Stellarend/Tower-of-Fantasy-Guide/README.md

 - Red Nucleus (red orb)
     - Used to pull weapons from the limited weapon banner
     - Save and spend in batches of 120 (see Red Token)
-    - Each red pull gives you a Red Token
+    - Each pull gives you a Red Token
 - Proof of Purchase (gold chip)
     - Used to pull matrices from the permanent matrix banner
     - If the matrix you're looking for is not in the permanent banner (pool), save up these Proofs of Purchase